NubeIO/rubix-ce-docs/docs/hardware/expansion-modules/rc-lw/user-manual.md

 The Rubix Connect LW features a high-performance LoRaWAN® concentrator card seamlessly integrated into a specialised module for use with the Rubix Compute and other IOT systems.
 A powerful, efficient platform for deploying LoRaWAN® networks.
 Designed for low power consumption and multi-channel support, it streamlines network setup and scales easily to accommodate various applications such as smart cities, agricultural monitoring, environmental sensing, industrial automation, and smart metering.

-The RC-LW-CON-1 is an add-on module to the Nube iO Rubix-Compute.
+The RC-LW-CON-1 is an add-on module to the Nube iO Rubix Compute.
 Once plugged into the Rubix Compute this enables the Rubix Compute to run as a LoRaWAN® server.

 ![max400px](img/rc-lw.png)